3 weeks after Maria, Puerto Rico's pain is unending

-Since then, the island's 3.4 million American citizens have been plagued with power outages and a dangerous shortage of drinking water.
+Since then, Puerto Rico's 3.4 million American citizens have been plagued with power outages and a dangerous shortage of drinking water.
 More than a hundred people remain unaccounted for.
-Animal corpses rot in stagnant water, inviting infection and disease.
+Animal corpses rot in stagnant water, providing a breeding ground for infection and disease.

 Over all of it, the shadow of debt looms.
 The estimated cost of Maria's damage is $95 billion -- almost an entire year's economic output for the island.

-As Puerto Ricans continue to struggle to find basic necessities, President Trump criticized the island's dated infrastructure and implied that sending aid there was becoming too burdensome.
+As Puerto Ricans continue to struggle to find basic necessities, President Donald Trump criticized the island's dated infrastructure and implied that sending aid there was becoming too burdensome.

 "We cannot keep FEMA, the Military & the First Responders, who have been amazing (under the most difficult circumstances) in P.R. forever!"
 Trump tweeted.

-San Juan Mayor Carmen Yulin Cruz, who has feuded publicly with the President over the federal response, said his "actions are unbecoming of a leader of the free world."
+San Juan Mayor Carmen Yulin Cruz, who has feuded publicly with the President over the federal response to Maria, said his "actions are unbecoming of a leader of the free world."

 "Your tweets and comments just show desperation and underscore the inadequacy of your government's response to this humanitarian crisis," she said in a statement.
 "It is not that you do not get it.
 It is that you are incapable of empathy and frankly, simply cannot get the job done."